 Douglas Dillon Award

-2013 Call for Entries
+2014 Call for Entries

-The deadline for submission of nominations for this year’s award is Monday, September 2, 2013.
+The deadline for submission of nominations for this year’s award is Friday, August 15, 2014.
 A committee of Academy members will review nominated books and determine the winner, with concurrence by the Academy’s Board of Directors.
 The award for the winning entry this year includes a cash prize of $5,000.
 The awards are customarily presented at the Academy’s Annual Awards Luncheon ceremony in the Benjamin Franklin Room at the US Department of State in the late fall.

-Eligibility is limited to books written by American citizens and published in the United States within the period of September 1, 2012 to August 31, 2013.
+Eligibility is limited to books written by American citizens and published in the United States within the period of September 1, 2013 to August 15, 2014.
 The Academy seeks to honor books, and their authors, dealing with the practice of American diplomacy with emphasis on the way US foreign policy is developed and carried out, rather than international theory, studies of broad foreign policy issues, or analyses of intelligence and security operations.
 Biographies, autobiographies, and personal memoirs that relate to diplomatic practice and process are welcome.
 Both official diplomatic relations between governments and non-official “Track Two” and other activities that supplement government-to-government diplomacy fall within the scope of this competition.
 We are particularly interested in books that focus on the opportunities diplomacy offers as well as its limitations.

 Publishers should submit five (5) review copies to the following address:

 Washington, D.C.
 20036